-- Library visitors need their library ID card for access between 9am and 7pm - Monday to Friday and 10am - 3pm on Saturday.
-Closed Sunday.
+- Library visitors need their library ID card for access between 9am and 5pm - Monday to Friday.
 There is a ramp available at the entrance.

 - Accessible toilets are situated on the ground floor opposite the self-service issue machines.

 Allerton Learning Space